MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -ExtendedProtectionSPNList
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ExtendedProtectionSPNList parameter specifies a list of valid Service Principal Names (SPNs) if you're using Extended Protection for Authentication on the specified virtual directory.

-The possible values are:

-- Null This is the default value.

-- Single SPN or comma delimited list of valid SPNs By default, you must specify the fully qualified domain name (FQDN) (for example mail.contoso.com) for each SPN.
-If you want to add an SPN that's not an FQDN (for example, ContosoMail), you must also use the ExtendedProtectionTokenChecking parameter with the AllowDotlessSPN value.
-You specify the domain in SPN format.
-The SPN format is \<protocol\>/\<FQDN\>.
-For example, a valid entry could be HTTP/mail.contoso.com.

-!!!
-Exchange Server 2016

 The ExtendedProtectionSPNList parameter specifies a list of valid Service Principal Names (SPNs) if you're using Extended Protection for Authentication on the virtual directory.
 Valid values are:

 - $null: This is the default value.

 - Single SPN or comma delimited list of valid SPNs: The SPN value format is \<protocol\>/\<FQDN\>.
 For example, HTTP/mail.contoso.com.
 To add an SPN that's not an FQDN (for example, HTTP/ContosoMail), you also need to use the AllowDotlessSPN value for the ExtendedProtectionFlags parameter.

 ```yaml
 Type: MultiValuedProperty